-The UNOBIND constituents have been subdivided into two main groups (classes, in a formal terminology):
+The UNOBIND constituents have been subdivided in two main groups (classes, in a formal terminology):

-- Abstract Universe: containing all the things (subclasses) that are an ideal representation (model) of physical objects or abstract concepts, built on the basis of these models. - Physical Universe: containing all the real things.
+- Abstract universe: containing all the things (sub-classes) that are an ideal representation (model) of physical objects or abstract concepts, built on the basis of these models; - Physical universe: containing all the real things.

-These classes have been actually defined as subclasses of the predefined (in Protégé) root class Thing.
+These classes have been actually defined as sub-classes of the predefined (in Protégé) root class Thing.